 In the long running tradition spirit of anti-imperialism the CYM will continue to work towards the following:

-- The development of a working class conscious among young people, north and south of the border with the eventual outcome of mobilizing them against capitalism on the basis of their class.
+- The development of a working class conscious among young people, north and south of the border with the eventual outcome of mobilising them against capitalism on the basis of their class.

 - Continued support for anti-imperialist struggles around the world.
-From the Republic of Cuba to Venezuela, East Ukraine, Syria, Kurdistan, Yemen and a myriad of other countries under the hegemonic pressure of overwhelming imperialism.
+From the Republic of Cuba to Venezuela, East Ukraine, Syria, the Kurdish people, Yemen and a myriad of other countries under the hegemonic pressure of overwhelming imperialism.
+The Connolly Youth Movement supports the continued Bolivarian Revolution in Venezuela and Latin America.
+The Connolly Youth Movement resists at every turn the balkanisation of the People’s Republic of China.
 The role of NATO, the EU and the Western Axis is to ensure the ruling classes of the various states comprising continue to enrich themselves.
 There are no humanitarian or altruistic undertones to Western intervention and we must act as agitators and educators in Ireland on this matter.

 RESOLUTION ON HOUSING

 The Connolly Youth Movement affirms that capitalism and the right to shelter are incompatible and the sole objective must not be the simple reform of how we perceive housing, but the complete overthrow of capitalism and the parasitic landlord class.